 Approved SP-Fire 105 facade shall always be subject to approval by the manufacturer where approval includes long-term durable fire performance for the exterior environment according to EN16755 EXT.

-In practice, it does not matter if approved systems, regardless of fire protection or fire retardant, can handle SP-Fire 105 if the system does not have long lasting properties according to EN16755 EXT or CEN/TS 15912 EXT in an external environment where the panel is surrounded by rain, moisture and UV light.
+In practice, it does not matter if approved systems for fire protection paint or fire retardant can handle SP-Fire 105 if the system does not have fire-resistant properties according to EN16755 EXT in an external environment where the panel is surrounded by rain, moisture and UV light.

-If the builder invests in systems approved according to SP-Fire 105, this is money thrown down the drain if EN16755 EXT or CEN/TS 15912 EXT is not verified by the notified body.
-Instead of a fireproof building, the developer will have received a flammable facade that does not meet the requirements in the Building and Planning (SFS 2010: 900, chapter 2:2), PBL.
+If the builder invests in facade systems approved according to SP-Fire 105, this is money thrown down the drain if EN16755 EXT is not verified by a notified body.
+Instead of a flame retardant building, the developer will have received a flammable facade that does not meet the BBR requirements.

-There is fire protection paint that cannot be painted on exterior facade cladding as fire impregnants are leaked due to hygroscopicity.
-It is therefore very important that expert fire consultants, architects and downstream users such as contractors only prescribe and use type-approved systems according to SP-Fire 105 and EN 16755 DRF EXT, - CEN/TS 15912.
+There is fire protection paint that cannot be painted on exterior facade cladding, just as there is fire impregnants that are leaked due to hygroscopicity.
+It is therefore very important that expert fire consultants, architects and downstream users such as contractors only prescribe and use type-approved systems according to SP-Fire 105 and EN 16755 DRF EXT.

-In essence, SP-Fire 105 consists of testing the radiation value from the facade (<80kW/m2), roof foot temperature (<450° C), as well as falling parts and flame propagation along the facade surface.
+In essence, SP-Fire 105 consists of testing the radiation value from the facade (<80kW/m2), roof foot temperature (<450° C), lame propagation in air gap as well as falling parts and flame propagation along the facade surface.

 The use of fire-protected wood in an exterior environment places high demands on the properties of the fire protection agent to withstand rain, cold, heat, etc. SS-EN16755 EXT is a requirement for exterior application.